kaesaecracker/servicepoint-cli/README.md

-  reset-everything  Reset both pixels and brightness [aliases: r] pixels            Commands for manipulating pixels [aliases: p] brightness        Commands for manipulating the brightness [aliases: b] stream            Continuously send data to the display [aliases: s] help              Print this message or the help of the given subcommand(s)
+  reset-everything  Reset both pixels and brightness [aliases: r] pixels            Commands for manipulating pixels [aliases: p] brightness        Commands for manipulating the brightness [aliases: b] text              Commands for sending text to the screen [aliases: t] help              Print this message or the help of the given subcommand(s)

 Options: